Understanding Autoimmune Disease

-Our immune systems are there to help fight germs and other invaders in our bodies.
+Our immune systems help fight germs and other invaders in our bodies.
 In some people, however, the immune system produces antibodies that attack the body’s own tissues instead of fighting infections.

 This is what happens when you have an autoimmune disease.